 - Use images, symbols, and codes, where relevant, throughout your mind map.
 These may contribute to your own mind mapping style.

-- Demonstrate emphasis and associations with the use of colour and interconnecting lines.
+- Demonstrate emphasis and associations with the use of colour and interconnecting lines or arrows.
 Alternatively, use your own techniques for emphasis and showing associations between ideas.

 Example mind map